Westcoast Wills and Probate LawyerVancouver | North Vancouver | Burnaby | Squamish

 A Will helps reduce or even eliminate disputes that can arise among members of your family relating to the distribution of your assets in the unfortunate event of your death.
 If you do not document your wishes in a valid Will, the assets in your estate will be distributed in accordance with the arbitrary, predetermined rules of intestate succession, as set out in Part 3 of BC’s Wills, Estates and Succession Act.
 Under these rules, only your closest living relatives will inherit your property.

 When working with Westcoast Wills & Estates, you can rest assured that your property will be distributed as you intended.
 A Wills and trusts lawyer will take your instructions, provide professional advice and draft a comprehensive Will that incorporates all of your wishes and includes appropriate trusts, while minimizing taxes payable by your estate.
+Not all wills need a testamentary trust, but our estate planning lawyers will point you in the right direction.
+If you simply want to change a will, our wills lawyers can help you with that as well.

 If you are over 65 and have substantial assets, we may recommend an alter ego trust or joint partner trust to compliment your will.